* Gap between U.S.-German yields narrowest in six months

 * Tumult in White House dents Fed rate hike bets

-* German, French bond sales supported by integration hopes (Updates prices, adds auction result)
+* German and French bond sales supported by integration hopes (Rewrites top, updates prices)

 LONDON, May 17 (Reuters) - The gap between U.S. and German government borrowing costs reached its narrowest in more than six months on Wednesday as a tumultuous week at the White House contrasted with a sense of improved political stability in Europe.

-But reports this week that Donald Trump may have tried to interfere with a federal investigation and discussed sensitive security information with Russia has fueled concern among investors that he may be distracted from pushing through economic stimulus plans.
+Reports this week that Trump may have tried to interfere with a federal investigation and that he discussed sensitive security information with Russia have fuelled concern among investors that he may be distracted from pushing through economic stimulus plans.

 These fears have even started to dent firm expectations that the U.S. Federal Reserve will raise interest rates next month.